Team of Thoughts: Efficient Test-time Scaling of Agentic Systems through Orchestrated Tool Calling: Conclusion

 \section{Conclusion}

 We propose the Team-of-Thoughts framework, which explicitly leverages the skill diversity of a group of heterogeneous agent models.
-By dynamically selecting the most suitable orchestrator and making skill-dependent tool calls that can be executed in parallel, ToT overcomes the limitations of fixed-role, sequential multi-agent systems, achieving superior token allocation for each task.
-Our analysis and empirical experiment across reasoning and code generation tasks demonstrates that this approach consistently achieves more efficient cost usage and higher accuracy compared to both single-model baselines and text-based multi-agent systems.
-This work highlights a novel paradigm for enabling heterogeneous models to collaborate effectively, paving the way for future exploration of multi-round, complex multi-agent tasks.
+By dynamically selecting the most suitable orchestrator and making skill-dependent tool calls that can be executed in parallel, Team-of-Thoughts overcomes the limitations of fixed-role, sequential multi-agent systems, achieving superior performance across reasoning and code generation tasks.
+Our analysis and empirical experiment across reasoning and code generation tasks demonstrates that this approach consistently achieves more efficient cost usage and higher accuracy compared to both single-model baselines and multi-agent systems with homogeneous backbone models.
+This work highlights a novel paradigm for enabling heterogeneous models to collaborate, paving the way for future exploration of multi-round, complex multi-agent tasks.